NoxUltima/eliph/README.md

 # This is Zenith.

-A new language based on JavaScript (JS) and Python, and compiles to JS, expanded and modified with lots of new shorthands and alternative syntaxes inspired by newer programming languages such as Haskell, Elixir, Swift, Scala, Go and Dart, including those which compile to JavaScript, such as CoffeeScript, LiveScript and more.
+A new language based on JavaScript (JS) and Python, and compiles to JS, expanded and modified with lots of new shorthands and alternative syntaxes inspired by newer programming languages, including those which compile to JavaScript, and borrowing a few concepts from languages such as TypeScript, Flow, F# and Haskell.

 ## History of the language